aws-samples/aws-modernization-with-docker/content/31_Docker_ECS_Integration/10_migrate_to_ecs.md

 ## Learning Objectives

-In this module, we will take the application that we ran locally and deploy to Amazon ECS , using the same `docker compose` commands (without modifying the developer experience).
+In this module, we will take the application that we built in Module 1 and deploy to Amazon ECS.
+We will use the same `docker compose` commands (without modifying the developer experience).
 We will overlay the default `docker-compose.yaml` with ` docker-compose.prod.migrate.yaml`.
 With compose file overlays, we modify only what is required to be modified for a specific environment deployment.

 As example, in Module-2, we built images locally using `docker compose build` commands, however, when we want to deploy in to AWS, we want to use the images published to a container repository and pull images to ECS.